LMD-nat/wellbeing/README.md

 Ethics certificate number: **30009803**

-This is an online questionnaire-based study that will run on Cognition.Run for Concordia University Students.
+This is an online questionnaire-based study that will ran on Cognition.Run (now it's back on Pavlovia) for Concordia University Students and recent graduates.

 Check out the [wiki](https://github.com/LMD-nat/wellbeing/wiki) if you'd like more information!